Little of Your Love: BloodPop remix

 On August 11, a remix by BloodPop was released, intended as the second official single from the album.
 It marked the second time the band had released an EDM single, following their collaboration with Calvin Harris, "Pray to God".

 Music video

-The song's music video, direct by Paul Thomas Anderson was released on October 2, 2017 and features the group line dancing with patrons at the Oil Can Harry’s bar in Los Angeles.
+The song's music video, directed by Paul Thomas Anderson, was released on October 2, 2017 and features the group line dancing with patrons at the Oil Can Harry’s bar in Los Angeles.
 Pitchfork noted the clip featured similarities to their previous Want You Back video.